Citing Sources

 • share your citations and papers with others

-Because Johns Hopkins has a site license for RefWorks, your access to this tool is free and only requires your JHED ID and password.
-For help using RefWorks, ask your librarian or a note to refworks@jhmi.edu with your questions.
+Johns Hopkins has a site license for RefWorks and therefore your access is free and only requires your JHED ID and password.
+For help using RefWorks, look at our guide, send a anote to asklib@jhu.edu, ask your librarian, or send a note to refworks@jhmi.edu with your questions.

-The guides below offer help to other citation management programs and you may wish to use one of them.
-We only offer very limited help with most of those products, but we provide robust support for RefWorks because JHU has an institutional subscription for that product.
+The pages below offer help to other citation management programs and you may wish to use one of them.
+We only offer very limited help with most of those products.

 RefWorks, EndNote, Mendeley, and Zotero each come with their own set of strengths and weaknesses, but these four tools offer the same basic features, such as: